mjhea0/blog/content/python-cli-tool-comparison.md

 WAZZUP, KYLE!
 ```

-This simple command line tool breaks down into a few things the library we choose will need to implement:
+This simple command-line utility breaks down into a few things the library we choose will need to implement:

 1. Commands (hello, goodbye)
 2. Arguments (name)
 3. Flags/Options (--greeting, --caps)

 In addition automated help messages are important, and to throw a wrench in lets say we also want a `-v/--version` option that will print the version number and quit.
-As you would expect argparse, docopt, and click implement all of these features (as any simple command line library would).
+As you would expect argparse, docopt, and click implement all of these features (as any simple command-line library would).
 This means that this comparison is mostly going to break down into a stylistic preference.
 I'll leave my personal preferences for the end!

 I've been curious about using task-runner libraries like [fabric](https://fabric.readthedocs.org/en/latest/) and it's python3 replacement [invoke](https://invoke.readthedocs.org/en/latest/) to create simple command-line interfaces so at the end (after comparing argparse, docopt, and click) I will try and put the same interface together with invoke.